 If you have lost someone you care about in an accident or due to the reckless or irresponsible actions and behaviors of somebody else, Illinois tort law affords a deceased person’s family to pursue the responsible party for financial compensation.
 The Chicago wrongful death attorneys of Rosenfeld Injury Lawyers have decades of experience assisting clients in their efforts to hold those responsible for their loved ones’ deaths liable for their misdeeds.

-However, many people never file a case because they are unaware of their rights or fear excessive attorney fees.
-We hope to help you put your worries to ease and will be glad to advise you on your rights and options free of charge.What is Wrongful Death in the Legal Context?
+However, many people never file a lawsuit for the loss of their loved one because they are unaware of their rights or fear excessive attorney fees.
+We hope to help you put your worries to ease and will be glad to advise you on your rights and options free of charge.What is Wrongful Death Lawsuit in the Legal Context?

 Before you can determine whether you have the grounds for a wrongful death lawsuit, you need to understand what qualifies as wrongful death.
 Plainly put, it is defined as any unintentional action or negligent behavior that results in the death of another person.
-There does not need to be ill intent involved for a case to qualify for wrongful death.
+There does not need to be ill intent involved for a case to qualify for wrongful death under Illinois law.

 Some examples that qualify include the following.